elena-krismer/Project_FASTQtrimmer/Report/Report.md

 - **-nbases** the minimum number of unknown bases

 ### 5.2.
 Statistics on FASTQ File
-Alternativelly, to filtering and trimming the FASTQ file this programm has the function to perform statistics on a FASTQ file implemented.
-This option will provide you a summary of the quality of the reads (average, average quality of the worst and best 10% of the reads), number of reads, the average length of the reads and the total amount of the individual bases.
+In case you are uncertain about setting the different parameteres a statistics feature is implemented.
+This option will provide you with a statisitc-summaryfile with information about the quality of the reads (average, average quality of the worst and best 10% of the reads), number of reads, the average length of the reads and the total amount of the individual bases.
+Thus, with this information provided it will be easier to adjust parameters for trimming and filtering.

 To perform statistics you must specify the name of your fastq inputfile (-in) and statistics-outputfile (-stat) and set the main-outputfile to false (-out False).
 Despite the commands '-in', '-out' and '-stat' not further commands should be used (see 5.3.
 Examples).

-Note: You cannot perform trimming/filtering and statistics in one run.
+*Note*: You cannot perform trimming/filtering and statistics in one run.

 ### 5.3.
 Examples: